zgfh/pxdocs/content/reference/CLI/authorization.md

 ```

 ### Context management
-You can easily create and delete contexts with the below commands:
+You can easily create and delete contexts with the following commands:

 __Creating or updating a context:__
 ```text